CollateralSonos iOS & Android App

 ToolsSketch, InVision, Framer, JIRA

 Sonos is a wireless home sound system that can fill home with music, room by room.
 With years without major design update, the task time required for users to navigate within the app and get to play music in the desired room is still significantly long.
-There is room for improvement for UX design of the Sonos app controllers on iOS and Android.
+There is room for improvement for UX design in the way users control their Sonos speaker.

 01 Redesigning app controller